-The future of holograms holds endless possibilities.
-Although we see real holograms all around us on items such as our credit and debit cards, holography has a multitude of applications that don’t directly involve the 3-D visual effect.
+The future of 3D holograms holds endless possibilities.
+Although we see real holograms all around us on items like our credit and debit cards, holography has a multitude of applications that don’t directly involve the 3-D visual effect.
 For example, holographic computer memory devices can be read more rapidly than any present memory device.

 Visualizing 3D and the Theater of Illusion

-In a way, theater arts are all about illusion; actors only seem to fall in love, and characters killed off in the third act come out to take a bow at the end.
-On a similar note, what may appear to be a hologram is often not.
+In a way, theater arts are all about optical illusions — actors only seem to fall in love, and characters killed off in the third act come out to take a bow at the end.
+On a similar note, what may appear to be a 3D hologram is often not.

 Bringing Real Images Onstage